silencedogwood/silencedogwood.github.io/zettels.md

 # Zettels Master List

+***I've pretty much abandoned this.
+Reasons why I stopped: ***

+- I wasn't remembering as much as I thought I would.
+I expected to have a decent knowledge about the cards I've written over time but it seemed like I'd only remember the most recent ones.
+Even when repeatedly using a card or linking to it or thinking about it, I'd lose it after I learned a few more cards.
+- This is unwieldy.
+So many index cards aren't fun to flip through and frustrating to handle.
+- Roam is way better.
+Anki is awesome and I feel like there's a lot of ways to improve my Anki usage.

 IDs follow a 53-alphabet numbering system:
 $\emptyset$ < A < ... < Z < a < ... < z < AA < ...
 AZ < Aa < ... < Az < BA < ...